01Location and Driving Directions

 Temporary Lodging for service members arriving at USAG Baumholder is at Lagerhof Inn, Army Lodging.
 For most new arrivals to Baumholder, the Lagerhof is their first contact with the community.
 The staff of the Lagerhof is well aware of this and is therefore eager to make new arrivals feel welcome and comfortable as they embark on their European tour of duty.

-The original three buildings making up the Lagerhof Inn were constructed in 1932 - 1934 and used as a kurhotel by a private firm.
+The original three buildings making up the Lagerhof Inn were constructed in 1932 - 1934 and used as a Kurhotel by a private firm.
 During the war years, it was used by the German forces.
-US Military forces began using this facility the early 1950's.
-A complete renovation started in 1983and it reopened in 1984.
+US Military forces began using this facility in the early 1950s.
+A complete renovation started in 1983.
+The Lagerhof Inn reopened in 1984.
 In 1999 a new building was added to make up the present Lagerhof Inn.

 A complimentary continental breakfast is served daily, and free in-house laundry for guests is offered.

 Reservations for official travelers are accepted 30 days in advance.
 Unofficial travelers - 24 hours in advance.
 The Reservation Desk can be reached at DSN: 485-1700 or Civilian + 49 (0) 6783-999 3300.